Pipes & Filters

 • Performance (Concurrency): Because filters process data incrementally and independently, they can be deployed as separate processes or threads executing in parallel.
 Data buffering within the pipes naturally synchronizes these concurrent tasks.

-• Simplicity of Analysis: The overall input/output behavior of the system can be mathematically reasoned about as the simple functional composition of the individual filters.
+• Simplicity of Analysis: The overall input/output behavior of the system can be mathematically reasoned about as the simple functional composition of the individual filters (Bass et al. 2012).

 Quality Attributes Inhibited: